 In January 2020, the FDA granted approval of avapritinib under the brand name AYVAKIT for the treatment of adults with unresectable or metastatic GIST harboring a PDGFRA exon 18 mutation, including PDGFRA D842V mutations.
-In September 2020, the European Commission granted conditional marketing authorization to AYVAKYT as a monotherapy for the treatment of adult patients with unresectable or metastatic GIST harboring the PDGFRA D842V mutation.
-In June 2021, the FDA granted a subsequent approval for AYVAKIT, expanding the labeled indications to include adult patients with advanced SM, including ASM, SM-AHN and MCL.
+In September 2020, the European Commission granted conditional marketing authorization for avapritinib under the brand name AYVAKYT as a monotherapy for the treatment of adult patients with unresectable or metastatic GIST harboring the PDGFRA D842V mutation.
+In June 2021, the FDA granted a subsequent approval for AYVAKIT, expanding the labeled indications to include adult patients with advanced SM.
 In March 2022, the European Commission expanded the marketing authorization for AYVAKYT to include the treatment of adult patients with ASM, SM-AHN, or MCL, after at least one systemic therapy.
-In May 2023, the FDA approved AYVAKIT for the treatment of adult patients with indolent SM.
+In May 2023, the FDA approved AYVAKIT for the treatment of adult patients with indolent SM and in December 2023, the European Commission approved AYVAKYT for the treatment of adult patients with indolent SM with moderate to severe symptoms inadequately controlled on symptomatic treatment.

-For the three and nine months ended September 30, 2023, our revenue primarily consisted of product sales of AYVAKIT/AYVAKYT as well as some collaboration and license revenue under our collaboration agreements with our collaboration partners.
-During the nine months ended September 30, 2023, our collaboration and license revenue primarily included amounts that were recognized related to an achieved milestone payment under our collaboration with CStone and research and development services under our immunotherapy collaboration with Roche.
+For the three months ended March 31, 2024, our revenue primarily consisted of product sales of AYVAKIT/AYVAKYT as well as some collaboration and license revenue under our agreements with our collaboration partners.
+Our collaboration and license revenue primarily included amounts due to us for supply of inventory and from profit sharing generated on Roche sales of GAVRETO in the U.S.

-In the future, we expect to generate revenue from a combination of sources, including sales of our current drug product and any current or future drug candidates for which we receive marketing approval, royalties on drug sales, upfront, milestone, profit sharing and other payments, if any, under any current or future collaboration and license agreements, including revenues related to the supply of our drug candidates or approved drugs to our various collaboration partners.
-We anticipate variability in revenue in the future as a result of the timing and amount of product sales, license fees, manufacturing services, and achievement of milestones or other payments under our collaboration or license agreements, if any.
+In the future, we expect to generate revenue from a combination of sources, including sales of our current drug product and any current or future drug candidates for which we receive marketing approval, royalties on drug sales, upfront, milestone, profit sharing and other payments, if any, under any current or future collaboration and other agreements, including revenues related to the supply of our drug candidates or approved drugs to our various collaboration partners.
+We anticipate variability in revenue in the future as a result of the timing and amount of product sales, license fees, manufacturing services, and achievement of milestones or other payments under our collaboration and other agreements, if any.

-During 2023, we expect net product revenues to increase, as compared to 2022, as we continue to add new patients onto AYVAKIT/AYVAKYT, including advanced SM and indolent SM with the recent label expansion.
+During 2024, we expect net product revenues to increase, as compared to 2023, as we continue to add new patients onto AYVAKIT/AYVAKYT, including advanced SM and indolent SM with the recent label expansion.